What to Do in Rome: Complete Guide for First Timers

 Another pro-tip: You’ll pay more to sit down and drink your coffee with table service than you will ordering it at the bar or to-go.

 All that being said, there is a small but growing specialty coffee scene in Rome.

-Here are my three favorite spots.
+Pergamino Caffè: This is both the OG of specialty coffee in Rome, and also the best combination of location and quality.
+It’s a block or two from the Vatican, which makes it a perfect morning stop before your visit.
 They have a bunch of Italy’s best coffee roasters – including both Gardelli (every Italian barista had this as their favorite coffee roaster in Italy, and I got a bag of a natural Ethiopian coffee that I loved) and Garage Coffee Bros in Verona (usually the second recommendation after Gardelli).

+Fax Factory: This one is both my favorite of the three, and also by far the least convenient.
+It’s a 20 minute tram ride out into a more residential neighborhood that probably doesn’t make it onto the list if you have very limited time.
 That being said, they have a great selection of both house-roasted coffee and coffee from around Europe available to purchase or order as a pour over.
 Which is my jam, and I loved being able to ask what the barista (owner?) recommended if I liked something bright and juicy.

 Devour Delicious GELATO Daily